nivabecassis/snake/README.md

 [ ] Add check when generating fruit that it is not placed on a wall [x] Implement wall hit check
+[x] Add game end functionality properly
-[ ] Add game end functionality properly
+[ ] Fix game end functionality bugs

 Background image attribution:
 <a href="https://www.vecteezy.com">Free Vector Design by: vecteezy.com</a>